 Similar to qty synchronization, GeekSeller also allows merchants to exchange data about orders.
 A seller can have a folder on GeekSeller’s server where data about new orders in a file is stored.
 Seller’s system can read this information, generate labels, and then put on GeekSeller server a file with tracking number information.
-GeekSeller will then read this data and submit to Jet.
+GeekSeller will then read this data and submit to marketplaces.
 In simple terms – GeekSeller can communicate with 3rd party seller’s systems by exchanging files containing data about orders.
 GeekSeller sends a file with information where to ship and what to Ship, 3rd party system inserts on our GeekSeller’s server a file with the order number that was shipped and tracking number for the order.

 GeekSeller allows also to send orders to Shopify where a user can mark them as shipped, this work on the same principle as ShipStation, data about an order is sent to Shopify and Shopify sends back to GeekSeller tracking numbers after it is available.

 One popular option for which GeekSeller has an extension for is ShipWorks which is similar to ShipStation.
-However, ShipWorks is a software users install on a computer, ShipStation is its kind of equivalents but online.
+However, ShipWorks is a software users install on a computer, ShipStation is its kind of equivalent but online.
 ShipWorks requires GeekSeller to set it up for a customer.